Skip to main content

 Download

-Museums walk a tightrope between educating and entertaining their visitors.
-The result can be a mixed bag — for marketing efforts and who walks in the doors.
+Museums walk a tightrope between educating and entertaining their visitors, making marketing efforts a mixed bag.

-The good news: In the past five years, 10% more people say art and history museums are "welcoming to people like me," a study notes.
-The challenge, though, is getting them to come inside — and come back.
-All on tighter-than-ever budgets.
+The good news: In the past five years, 10% more people say art and history museums are “welcoming to people like me,” a study notes.
+The challenge is getting them to come inside — and come back — all on tighter budgets.

 Here at Zoe Marketing & Communications, we understand the fluidity of your audience and the nuance of connecting with them.